aimeos/map/README.md

 new elements are padded on the right, if it's negative then the elements are padded on the left.

+Associative keys are preserved, numerical keys are replaced and numerical keys are used for the new elements.

 **Examples:**

 ```php